bihealth/reev/docs/acmg_seqvars_literature.rst

 PM5 (overlapping missense)
 --------------------------

-- n ovel missense change at an amino acid residue where a different missense change determined to be pathogenic has been seen before
+- novel missense change at an amino acid residue where a different missense change determined to be pathogenic has been seen before

 **Caveats**